camunda-community-hub/camunda-8-helm-profiles/README.md

 Each subfolder of this project is designed to support a specific (and opinionated) use case (aka "profile").

-For example, the `azure/nginx/tls` profile contains everything needed to create a new AKS Cluster, and setup Camunda with TLS nginx ingress.

-Another example, the `ingress-nginx` profile, contains everything needed to set up a nginx ingress into an existing kubernetes environment.
-This profile can be used in any could provider as long as you have a `kubectl` connection.

-Another example, the `metrics` profile, contains everything needed to setup prometheus and grafana.
-This way, you will have access to a Web dashboard showing runtime statistics of your environment.
+The [Azure Nginx Ingress TLS profile](azure/ingress/nginx/tls/README.md) helps to create Azure Kubernetes (AKS) cluster, install Camunda, and configure an nginx ingress with tls certificates.

+The [AWS Nginx Ingress TLS profile](aws/ingress/nginx/tls/README.md) helps to create an AWS Kubernetes (EKS) cluster, install Camunda, and configure an nginx ingress with tls certificates.

+The [Google Nginx Ingress TLS profile](google/ingress/nginx/tls/README.md) helps to create an Google Kubernetes (GKE) cluster, install Camunda, and configure an nginx ingress with tls certificates.

+The [metrics profile](metrics/README.md) sets up a performance monitory web dashboard using Prometheus and grafana.

-Please see the `README.md` file inside each profile for more information about the specific use cases.
+Explore the subfolders of this project fo discover more profiles.
+See the `README.md` file inside each profile for more information about the specific details.

 ## How does it work?

 Each profile contains a `Makefile`.
-These `Makefiles` define `Make` targets to accomplish the work of each profile.
+These `Makefiles` define `Make` targets. `Make` targets use command line tools and bash scripts to accomplish the work of each profile.

-For example, let's say your use case is to have a fully working Camunda 8 Environment in an Azure AKS Cluster.
-Simply `cd` into the `azure/nginx/tls` directory, and run `make`.
-The `Make` targets found there will use the `az` command line tool as well as `kubectl`, and `helm` command line tools to do the tasks needed to create a fully functioning environment.
-See `azure/nginx/tls/README.md` for more details.
+For example, let's say your use case is to have a fully working Camunda 8 Environment in an Azure AKS Cluster. `cd` into the `azure/ingress/nginx/tls` directory, and run `make`.
+The `Make` targets found there will use the `az` command line tool as well as `kubectl`, and `helm` commands to do the tasks needed to create a fully functioning environment.
+See `azure/ingress/nginx/tls/README.md` for more details.

 # Prerequisites